 The main development goals have been stability and to make the algorithms easy to understand.

-Because of the supposed educational value, originally I planned a source distribution only.
+Because of the supposed educational value I consider the source distribution as the important one.

-However, to demonstrate quickly that it works, in the last minute I also created an executable jar file
+However, to demonstrate quickly that it works, there is also an executable jar file

 having a simple command-line interface.

 In release 02.00 and 02.01, tuning the performance of SIQS and PSIQS has become another major goal.